google/truth/index.md

 You can also [read Truth's source directly][source], view its [API docs], and [compare it to common alternatives](comparison).

+**All new code is encouraged to use Truth instead of JUnit assertions.**

 # How to use Truth

 ## 1. Add the appropriate dependency to your build file: